Basic Details

 Advanced info about the stage

 - Trail marking: On the official Camino route, the trail marking is spotless, and there’s no chance of getting lost.
 What’s more, once you already connect with the French way, handkerchiefs, and other rubbish on the side of the route will always tell you which way to take on the crossroad :).
 On the main alternative route (the one that connects with the French Camino roughly 6 km before O Perdouzo), you won’t see the stone markers and the yellow arrows are not as frequent.
 However, it is still well marked and you have nowhere to get lost.
 The extra alternative route (that avoids French way altogether) is not well sign-posted.
-However, for the extra part you always stick to the right side of the highway A-54, from Santiago to Lugo, and hence do not really have anywhere to get lost.
+However, for the extra part you always stick to the right side of the highway A-54, from Santiago to Lugo, and hence do not really have anywhere to get lost (and not much to appreciate along the highway too, except of meditating on how the cars speeding by took less than 8 hours to get from San Sebastian to Santiago, while for you it took over a month).
 To be 100% sure, however, you can download our GPS for this “highway” alternative: GPS for the route.

 - Alternative route info: The main objective of designing this route was to bring a bit more life to some small hamlets in this part of Galicia, and to allow the pilgrims on the northern route to avoid the crowds on the French way for a bit longer.
 It is less hilly and less green and less nice than the official camino, and you will encounter very few services along the way.
 However, it is also shorter, and in some circumstances it makes sense taking it.
 It really depends on your preferences.